“Always Day 1” at Amazon or tunnel slides at Google, we are living in an age where positive work culture is a key business tenet.

 When team members have effective conversations and don’t lag behind on each other, they feel more connected.
 It contributes to their morale and helps orchestrate a positive work culture.

-A recent FlexJobs Survey found out that 96% of employees want some form of remote work to exist in their organization.
+A recent FlexJobs Survey found that 96% of employees want some form of remote work to exist in their organization.
 This primarily tells us about the desire for flexibility to work from home when needed (31%), or a full-time remote work position (65%).

 Flexible work offers a higher degree of freedom to employees and also promotes a better work-life balance.
 Especially, after the pandemic, flexible work hours have become a highly sought-out norm.